Accessibility Services Student Information

 - Click on the tab “Semester Request.”

-To make updates to your accommodation plan, please first arrange an appointment with one of our staff members.
+- To make updates to your accommodation letter, please arrange an appointment with one of our staff members.
 We’re happy to meet with you.

-If you need help with requesting your letters, please email firstname.lastname@example.org or see your ASO Coach for help.
+- If you need assistance with requesting your accommodation letter, please email email@example.com or talk with a staff member.

 If you have been approved for this accommodation, please fill this form out at the start of each semester.